 Covers the structure and function of cells, metabolism, energetics, cell reproduction, and Mendelian and molecular genetics.
 Includes an introduction to the basic principles of bioinformatics.
 Recommended for science majors, pre-professional students and allied health majors.
 Includes lab component.
 Prerequisites: recent chemistry class recommended.

 Covers the structure and function of plants: plant anatomy, plant physiology, plant morphology, plant systematics and plant ecology.
 Plant evolution and diversity integrated throughout.
 Recommended for biology majors and pre-professional students.
 Includes laboratory.
 Prerequisites: BIOL& 211 with a grade of “C” or better or instructor’s signature.

 BIOL& 213 5 credits

 Covers the structure and function of animals.
 Evolution and ecology of animals introduced in the beginning, then integrated throughout in a survey of the major animal systems.
 Animal anatomy, physiology, ecology and evolution emphasized.
 Recommended for science majors, especially biology and pre-professional majors.
-Prerequisites: BIOL& 211 with a grade of "C" or better or instructor permission.
+Prerequisites: BIOL& 211 with "C" grade or better or equivalent or instructor’s signature.